 I’ve also got a new addition to my gear list – two face masks.
-These will be really important, especially when I get to Scotland as I’ll need to wear one to go into a shop.
+These will be really important, as I’ll need to wear one to go into a shop.

-You can read my final gear list here.
+You can read my gear list Gear List for the walk here.

 This will be the lightest base weight I have ever set off with (just over 6.8kg).
 I’m not an ultra-lightweight hiker by any means, but I will be able to save weight on this walk as it is summer.
 I tend to avoid long-distance walking in the summer as a rule (crowds, midges, lack of water etc), but Covid-19 has changed everything this year!

 Another way I am saving weight is by using my Ulefone Armor tough phone for navigation, camera and GPS as well as a phone.
 This also saves time as when out walking.
 I just take the phone out of my pocket, take a picture, check the GPS, check messages – all done.

 From experience, I have learned that using a number of small dry bags instead of one big one lining my rucksack suits me better.
 This way I can guarantee that my bedding stays dry if something leaks inside my pack.
 Often I am too lazy to re-seal a big dry bag as I’m in and out of my rucksack all day.
 Using smaller dry bags means my gear stays dry if it rains.

 I also carry more stuff sacks than is necessary just for easier organisation.
 It means I can find things more easily, and keeps my grubby smelly stuff away from my slightly cleaner stuff.

 On my Cape Wrath Trail walk, I posted re-supply parcels to a couple of points along the way (mainly Scotland), but mainly I relied on being able to purchase food and supplies as I went.